vroger11/vroger11.github.io/_posts/2020-11-20-create-your-documentation-website-with-sphinx-and-github.markdown

 Now we are ready to use autodoc.
 ### Show elements of a docstring

-All the following commands works in rst files (I still search a simple way to use it in markdown files, don't hesite to share in comments :smile:).
+All the following commands works in rst files (I still search a simple way to use it in markdown files, don't hesite to share in comments 😄).
 For more details follow the [official documentation](https://www.sphinx-doc.org/en/master/usage/extensions/autodoc.html).

 #### Use the docstring of the module